-- i.
-In New Construction Projects, perform an energy analysis utilizing a Certified RESNET Home Energy Rater following the RESNET Home Energy Rating System Standards based upon the Project's schematic design.
-Two (2) points will be awarded for each Home Energy Rating System (HERS) point below the baseline HERS Index of sixty-seven (67), with a maximum score of ten (10) points (i.e. a HERS Index of sixty-two (62)). - ii.
-In Rehabilitation Projects, perform an energy analysis utilizing a Certified RESNET Home Energy Rater following the RESNET Home Energy Rating System Standards.
+- 1. Energy Conservation - a.
+Insert an energy analysis prepared by a Certified RESNET Home Energy Rater as follows: - i.
+In New Construction residential buildings, perform an energy analysis utilizing a Certified RESNET Home Energy Rater following the RESNET Home Energy Rating System Standards based upon the Project's schematic design.
+All New Construction buildings will be required to achieve a weighted average HERS Index of sixty-five (65). - ii.
+In Rehabilitation residential buildings, perform an energy analysis utilizing a Certified RESNET Home Energy Rater following the RESNET Home Energy Rating System Standards.
 The HERS Rater must evaluate the building to establish a HERS Index for the existing building condition, then preparing an energy improvement report which identifies cost-effective energy improvements that achieve a minimum of fifteen percent (15%) reduction in energy usage over the existing building condition.
-The HERS Index that equates to a fifteen percent (15%) reduction, excluding the use of renewable energy, is the baseline required by ADOH.
-One (1) point will be awarded for each HERS Index point reduction below the baseline, excluding the use of renewable energy, with a maximum score of up to ten (10) points.
-For example, if an existing building has a HERS Index of 120, a fifteen percent (15%) reduction would equal a baseline HERS Index of 102 (120 x 0.85) that the Project must minimally achieve.
-If this same Project actually achieved a HERS Index of 95, it would be awarded seven (7) points (102 95).
+The weighted average HERS Index that equates to a fifteen percent (15%) reduction, excluding the use of renewable energy, will be required by ADOH.

 The projected, pre-construction HERS index must be submitted again to the ADOH once the construction drawings have been completed and the final confirmed HERS Index must be submitted at 8609 submission.
-This category is available for Projects that have a maximum of four (4) residential stories.
-Common areas must use construction materials and methods consistent with those used in the dwelling Units.
+Common areas must use construction materials and methods consistent with those used in the dwelling Units, where possible.